CAM ship

-CAM ships were World War II-era British merchant ships used in convoys as an emergency stop-gap until sufficient escort carriers became available.
+CAM ships were World War II–era British merchant ships used in convoys as a stop-gap until sufficient escort carriers became available.
 CAM ship is an acronym for catapult aircraft merchant ship.

-They were equipped with a rocket-propelled catapult launching a single Hawker Hurricane, dubbed a "Hurricat" or "Catafighter" to destroy or drive away an attacking bomber.
-Normally the Hurricane fighter would be lost when the pilot then bailed out or ditched in the ocean near the convoy.
+The ships carried a rocket-propelled catapult to launch a Hawker Hurricane, dubbed a "Hurricat" or "Catafighter" to attack Luftwaffe aircraft.
+Normally the Hurricane fighter would be lost when the pilot bailed out or ditched in the ocean near the convoy.
 CAM ships continued to carry their normal cargoes after conversion.

-The concept was developed and tested by the five fighter catapult ships, commissioned as warships and commanded and crewed by the Royal Navy – but the CAM ships were merchant vessels, commanded and crewed by the Merchant Navy.
+The concept was developed and tested by the five fighter catapult ships, commissioned as warships and commanded and crewed by the Royal Navy – the CAM ships were ordinary merchant vessels, commanded and crewed by the Merchant Navy.